ebroch/dspam/README.md

 dspam scanner/filter for QMailToaster

+This installation assumes an onboard dspam scanner with IMAP clients.
+I've practically eliminated spam on my domain and 1 client's domain with this setup.

 Unzip the file dspam-install-el.tar.gz in the current directory.
 It will create a 'dspam' directory in the current direcotry.
 Run the script dspam/dspamdb.sh.
 It will do the following: